cmu-delphi/covidcast-indicators/validator/README.md

 ## Code tour

 * run.py: sends params.json fields to and runs the validation process
-* datafetcher.py: methods for loading source data
+* datafetcher.py: methods for loading source and API data
-* validate.py: methods for validating source data.
-Includes the individual check functions.
+* validate.py: methods for validating data.
+Includes the individual check methods and supporting functions.
-* errors.py: custom validation errors
+* errors.py: custom errors

 ## Adding checks

 To add a new validation check, define the check as a `Validator` class method in `validate.py`.
 Each check should append a descriptive error message to the `raised` attribute if triggered.
 All checks should allow the user to override exception raising for a specific file using the `exception_override` setting in `params.json`.

+This features requires that the `check_data_id` defined for an error uniquely identifies that combination of check and test data.
+This usually takes the form of a tuple of strings with the check method and test identifier, and test data filename or date, geo type, and signal name.

 Add the newly defined check to the `validate()` method to be executed.
-It should go in one of two sections: data sanity checks where a data file is compared against static format settings, or data trend and value checks where a set of data is compared against API data.
+It should go in one of three sections:

+* data sanity checks where a data file is compared against static format settings,
+* data trend and value checks where a set of data is compared against recent API data, from the previous few days,
+* data trend and value checks where a set of data is compared against long term API data, from a few months ago